You are listening to the Sean Hannity Radio Show podcast.

 Thanks a lot.

-Well, well, over the years, over the years what I've done.
+Well, over the years, what I've done.

 Yeah.

-Try and we weasel out of that one.
+Weasel out of that one.

-Uh some of them don't work out, but I can identify threats when I can see it, and I can certainly see the pattern that's causing this.
+Some of them don't work out, but I can identify threats when I can see it, and I can certainly see the pattern that's causing this.

-It uh it's in line with what we thought was going to happen this year.
+It's in line with what we thought was going to happen this year.

-But like this other storm, Jose, is if you had to guess right now, you'd say it's on a track to hit the northeast, specifically New York.
+But like this other storm, Jose, if you had to guess right now, you'd say it's on a track to hit the northeast, specifically New York.

-That's and Long Island.
+That's in Long Island.

-No, no, if I no, here's what I say.
+No, here's what I say.

-It's going to do a loop and come back.
+It's going to look like it's going to do a loop and come back.

 I sent you that window this morning of uncertainty.